jina-ai/jina/docs/tutorials/scale-out.md

         docs.embeddings = X
 ```

-And we create a `Flow` and make use some text corpus from sklearn to use this `Executor`:
+And we create a `Flow` and make use a text corpus from scikit-learn to use this `Executor`:

 ```python
 from jina import Flow